CIS-566-Fall-2023/final-project/README.md

 #### Specification:
 - Outline the main features of your project.
+- Upon opening the program, there will be a waterfall of particles falling down the screen.
+- Many aspects of this scene will be customizable like particle size, particle color, and physical forces like gravity.
+- The user can move the camera to change the perspective of the scene, like zooming out or rotating.
+- The user can draw obstacles to the waterfall, which the particles will bounce off of.
+- When the particles bounce, their color changes.
+- The user has control over the size and visibility of the drawn obstacles.
+- There will be an additional parameter to customize the noise at which the particles are generated to the scene, affecting the way the particles enter the scene.

 #### Techniques:
 - What are the main technical/algorithmic tools you’ll be using?
 Give an overview, citing specific papers/articles.
+- I will be implementing this paper Particle Animation and Rendering Using Data Parallel Computation](https://www.karlsims.com/papers/ParticlesSiggraph90.pdf) by Karl Sims, which essentially outlines a method for particle simulation via the parallel computing of the GPU.
+- The particles will be generated and controlled using vertex and fragment shaders.

 #### Design:
 - How will your program fit together?
 Make a simple free-body diagram illustrating the pieces.
+- The main function has the controls and generates the scene.
+Based on these specifications, we set the particle size, color, forces, obstacle size etc.
+- The main function checks for the user's mouse controls and adds obstacles or changes the camera accordingly.
+- The main function holds the particles for the scene via a Particle and Particle Collection class, such that all transformations and renderings can be applied to each particle.
+- Every tick, we render the scene, transform the particles, and render the particles.
+- When rendering, there are particle vertex and fragment shaders and obstacles vertex and frag shaders.
+- The obstacle vert shader collects the position of the obstacle.
+Its vertex shader colors the obstacles according to the parameters set in the controls.
+- The particle vert shader generates the particles based on the specified noise, and controls the particle's position based on the simulation from its physical forces.
+Finally, the particle frag shader colors the point.

 #### Timeline:
 - Create a week-by-week set of milestones for each person in your group.
 Make sure you explicitly outline what each group member's duties will be.